-In the event that unacceptable behaviour persists, more serious actions may have to be implemented, in accordance with the Suspensions and Exclusions Policy.
+In the event that unacceptable behaviour persists, more serious actions may have to be implemented such as reduced time table.
 At all times, children will have the potential consequences of their actions explained to them.

 It is recognised that an incident of unacceptable behaviour is a stressful situation for staff and children alike.
 However, staff will be aware that there is also a need to be mindful of confidentiality and will only discuss such incidents on a 'need to know' basis.
 Where causes of incidents indicate possible abuse, child protection procedures will be implemented.